stacks-network/stacks-core/.github/test-timings/README.md

 test's 80th-percentile runtime across those runs; use `--test-percentile` to override it and set `--source-run` to the newest included run.

+Seed a new timing model after changing the archive, package, or feature topology.
+Older samples can reflect a different compilation or contention profile; accumulate multiple runs again once the new topology is established.

 For Bitcoin integrations, use the artifact pattern `nextest-batched-integration-tests-*`, omit `--minimum-seconds`, and output to `bitcoin-integration.json`.
 Use `--test-percentile 90` so a small sample uses